The first principle of theology is

 See, as you study theology, you’re gonna discover there are a lot of things

-And by patiently accepting the reality that Christians won’t care that it doesn’t fit the bible.
+And by patiently accepting the reality that many a Christian really doesn’t care that it doesn’t fit the bible.
 Because they want it to be true so badly, they’ll bend, fold, spindle, and mutilate the bible to make it fit.
-They want it to be true so badly, they think
+They’ll think

-Yep, there’s nothing like being a voice crying in the wilderness, to teach us humility.
-That is, if we bother to pay attention and learn this lesson.
+Yep, there’s nothing like being a voice crying in the wilderness, trying to remind us theology has to begin with humility.